udacity/ipnd-webcasts/Stage_2/2015-05-05-loops-in-python/README.md

-Office Hours: Exploring Loops In Python
+Webcast: Exploring Loops In Python
 ==========================================

-Here is a link to the [Office Hours Session][OH]
+Here is a link to the [video][OH]

 #What We Will Learn